 SEGGER Embedded Studio for ARM supplies a C++ library that implements STL containers, exceptions and RTTI.

-SEGGER Embedded Studio for ARM IDE
+SEGGER Embedded Studio IDE

 SEGGER Embedded Studio for ARM is a streamlined integrated development environment

 for building, testing, and deploying your applications.
 SEGGER Embedded Studio provides:

 - Source Code Editor: A powerful source code editor with multi-level undo and redo, makes